 Dragonflies belong to an order of insects called Odonata, of which there are 5,000 species across three sub-groups: Anisoptera, Anisozygoptera, and Zygoptera – the last of which are the “cousins” of dragonflies known as damselflies.

-Dragonflies exist of their own accord.
-They are not here for us.
-Yet exploring dragonfly meaning and symbolism helps us to understand these ancients beings better, as well as our own place in the Universe.
+While they do no exist for us, dragonflies have much to teach us.
+Exploring dragonfly meaning and symbolism helps us to understand these ancients beings better, as well as our own place in the Universe.

 Dragonfly meaning and symbolism in ancient and modern cultures around the world: